 The table above describes where information for each type of user will come from.
 It also indicates how OpenIAM will be used to capture this information.

-For each authoritative source in the list above, provide a list attributes and their meaning so that they can be correctly imported into OpenIAM.
+For each authoritative source in the list above, provide a list of attributes and their meaning so that they can be correctly imported into OpenIAM.
 Some of these attributes will be used by OpenIAM during the provisioning process to update downstream systems.
 Other attributes may not be used directly, but instead they will be used to derive new attributes such as: loginId, email address, and OU placement.
-The implementation team will use this information to:
+The implementation team will use this information to

-- Map selected attributes to OpenIAM objects and store them in the OpenIAM database
+- Map selected attributes to OpenIAM objects and store them in the OpenIAM database.

-- Use these attributes in automated provisioning processes
+- Use these attributes in automated provisioning processes.

 Application Name: Workday